-The Bundjalung people believe ghosts wander amongst the banksias, black boys, wild flowers and dunes of Goanna Headland.
+The Bundjalung people believe ghosts wander amongst the banksias, grasstrees, wild flowers and dunes of Goanna Headland.
 At dusk, if you wander along a lonely beach here, it is said, you’ll often hear the wails of over 100 women and children who were murdered.
 Despite being a wonderful spot, Goanna Headland is home to a harrowing past.

 Well, we were alone at dusk, on a quiet beach and I didn’t hear any noises apart from the soft wind.
 Although I did feel something faintly unusual.
 It’s hard to explain but there is a different energy about Goanna Headland – an alluring, yet unearthly stillness.